-If you need further assistance to explain the procedure, Please ask.
+If you need further assistance to explain the procedure, please call us now.
 We are here to help answer those questions.